 Are our customers happy enough to spread the good word?

 Another significant group of metrics to track is the level of customer satisfaction.
 Happy customers will impact your business’s financial health.
 Here are some important metrics to determine whether your customers are thrilled with you:

 - Social Media engagement rate

 Is my customer healthy?

-The number one question on every customer success manager mind is: “Is my customer healthy?”.
-The first step in coming up with a good health score, is determine what the score really mean, or in other words, how would you be interpreting the score:
+The number one question on every customer success manager’s mind is: “Is my customer healthy?”.
+The first step in coming up with a good health score, is determining what the score really means, or in other words, how would you interpret the score:

 1) The total level of value derived (ROI) from our solution

 Once you make a decision – stick with it.
 Since the customer health score is typically a combination of these metrics, choose a few (3-4 metrics is more than enough!), assign weights to each, and calculate the score based on an average.
 Remember, if you designed the customer score to show the total ROI, don’t be surprised if it doesn’t always show you when the customer is in Code Red.
 We have other ways to determine that, like setting up alerts based on customer data.

 It’s important to track multiple aspects of customer success to gain a holistic view of your customer success strategy.
 Don’t settle for just one or two groups, but instead pick a few metrics from each and start tracking.
 It’s like I always say: “Something is better than nothing…”.